HexStudios/hexwiki/README.md

 # HexWiki
 This is the official repository for the open source HexWiki, developed by Hex Studios, and licensed under GPL-3.0.
- (optional feature)

 ## What is HexWiki
-HexWiki is a very minimalistic open-source wiki developed in PHP.
+<p>HexWiki is a very minimalistic open-source wiki developed in PHP.
+It was designed to be able to have easy documentation for projects that is both readable, yet simple.</p>

 ## Features
 - Minimalistic design